Modern Slavery Statement

 • Anti-Bribery Policy

-All policies are within our new Pedigree Wholesale Intranet and are published to teams in various formats both online and in hard copy to ensure all employees receive and have ongoing access to these policies.
+All policies are within our Pedigree Wholesale Intranet and are published to teams in various formats both online and in hard copy to ensure all employees receive and have ongoing access to them.
+These are also incorporated into all new starter packs.

-Our goal with regards to our people is to make Pedigree a great place to work for all our employees and in doing so create a safe environment.
+Our goal regarding our people is to make Pedigree a great place to work for all our employees and, in doing so, create a safe environment.

-Acknowledging and protecting the psychological health and safety of our employees is seen as a critical component to creating an environment where our employees feel safe to challenge and raise their concerns so appropriate actions may be taken which is fundamental to supporting our commitment to Modern Slavery compliance.
+Acknowledging and protecting our employees' psychological health and safety is seen as a critical component to creating an environment where our employees feel safe to challenge and raise their concerns so appropriate actions may be taken, which is fundamental to supporting our commitment to Modern Slavery Compliance.

 Supply Chains

-In order to fulfil its activities, the main supply chains of the Organisation include those related to the supply of goods from various suppliers in both the United Kingdom and Internationally.
-We understand that the Organisation's first-tier suppliers are intermediary traders and therefore have further contractual relationships with lower-tier suppliers.
+To fulfil its activities, the organisation's main supply chains include those related to the supply of goods from various suppliers in both the United Kingdom and Internationally.
+We understand that the organisation's first-tier suppliers are intermediary traders and, therefore, have further contractual relationships with lower-tier suppliers.

 Potential Exposure

-In general, the Organisation considers its exposure to slavery/human trafficking to be relatively limited.
-Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods and/or services to it.
+In general, the organisation considers its exposure to slavery/human trafficking to be relatively limited.
+Nonetheless, it has taken steps to ensure that such practices do not occur in its business nor any organisation that supplies its goods and/or services.

-The Organisation carries out due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains, including conducting a review of the controls of its own brand suppliers.
+The organisation carries out due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains.
+This includes reviewing the controls, ethical standards and compliance measures of suppliers, particularly within our own-brand supply chain.

 The Organisation has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.